 The normal peripheral blood eosinophil count varies, but it is generally accepted that a count > 500/mcL (> 0.5 × 109/L) is elevated.
 Peripheral eosinophilia is characterized as

 Mild: 500 to 1500/mcL (0.5 to 1.5 × 109/L)

 Moderate: 1500 to 5000/mcL (1.5 to 5 × 109/L)

 Diurnal levels vary inversely with plasma cortisol levels; the peak occurs at night and the trough in the morning.

 The eosinophil count can decrease with stress, with the use of beta-blockers or corticosteroids, and sometimes during bacterial or viral infections.

-The circulating half-life of eosinophils is 6 to 12 h, with most eosinophils residing in tissues (eg, the upper respiratory tract, GI tract, skin, uterus).
+The circulating half-life of eosinophils is 6 to 12 hours, with most eosinophils residing in tissues (eg, the upper respiratory tract, gastrointestinal tract, skin, uterus).

 The condition most commonly associated with a low eosinophil count is hypercortisolism.
 Data are limited but suggest an association between eosinopenia and respiratory changes during COVID-19 infection COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
 Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more ; however, pulmonary eosinophilia is not part of SARS-CoV-2 lung pathology (1 General reference Eosinophils are granulocytes (white blood cells that contain granules in their cytoplasm) derived from the same progenitor cells as monocytes-macrophages, neutrophils, and basophils.
 They are... read more ).